rackerlabs/docs-developer-blog/_posts/2018-05-04-Modern-supply-chain-made-simple-by-cloud-infrastructure.md

 #### Agility

-Modern end-to-end supply chains offer greater scalability and agility, and they facilitate more IT flexibility for easier expansion and contraction.
+Modern end-to-end supply chains offer greater scalability and agility by facilitating more IT flexibility for easier expansion and contraction.

 The ability to respond to rapidly changing demands is essential for modern businesses.
 Supply-chain management in the cloud enables us to quickly and